Joshua 10 – The Southern Kings Conquered

 Joshua therefore came upon them suddenly, having marched all night from Gilgal.

 a.
 Joshua therefore came upon them suddenly: With the assurance of God’s promise (Joshua 10:8), Joshua did not sit back to passively watch God work without his participation.
-He went to great effort to participate with the work and will of God.
+He went to great effort to participate in the work and will of God.

 b.
 Having marched all night from Gilgal: This took hard work and initiative on Joshua’s part.
 The march from Gilgal to Gibeon involved a climb of 3,300 feet (1,000 meters), over a distance of about 20 miles (32 kilometers).
 This was eight to ten hours of hard marching, all through the night.